Lucabr01/Computer-Vision-project/README.md

 | Our Codec     | 33.5992 ± 0.7844     | 0.9231 ± 0.0131   | 0.1518 ± 0.0159      |
 | cheng2020     | 34.2843 ± 0.9603     | 0.9366 ± 0.0102   | 0.4107 ± 0.0362      |

-Even againts the SOTA image compressor model, our codec is able to get more then a 2x compression rate! **That proves the strongness of the Motion-Residual compression approach!**
+Even againts the SOTA (at least for PSNR with [ELIC](https://arxiv.org/abs/2203.10886)) image compressor model, our codec is able to get more then a 2x compression rate! **That proves the strongness of the Motion-Residual compression approach!**

 </p>